Jorden-V/UnicornAttractor---Milestone-4/README.md

 10. App launched successfully.
 11. In addition, you can clone or download the code from this GitHub repository.

-## How do hou set this project up as your own django app?
+## How do you set this project up as your own django app?

 1. First, create a new project and install all the packages in my requirements.txt file
 2. Create a new django project and superuser.